kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Reference the Player Element Inside the Plugin Code:

-Throughout your custom plugin code, you have direct access to the player by using the `getPlayer` method which returns the `embedPlayer` object.
+Throughout your custom plugin code, you have direct access to the Player by using the `getPlayer` method which returns the `embedPlayer` object.
-This object exposes all of the player methods and properties (not just the public ones exposed by the player API).
+This object exposes all of the Player methods and properties (not just the public ones exposed by the Player API).

-For example, to get a reference to the native video element of the current player you can use:
+For example, to get a reference to the native video element of the current Player you can use:

 ```javascript
 this.getPlayer().getPlayerElement();